Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/index.md

 coverimage: g1000.jpg
 ---

-# Working Title G1000 NXi1
+# Working Title G1000 NXi
 Welcome to the Early Access Beta of our G1000 NXi for [Microsoft Flight Simulator](https://flightsimulator.com).<br>
 This mod replaces the stock G1000 in planes that use that panel package with a new G1000 NXi, written from the ground up by Working Title Simulations.